Gender policing: Transgender, androgynous, and gender non-conforming individuals

 Trans women and trans men are "six times more likely to experience discrimination" than non-trans people.
 Over 2,000 incidents of anti-LGBT hate crimes were reported to the National Coalition of Anti-Violence Programs in 2013.
 In 2014, there was a national study of trans violence discovered with the results of “53% of respondents reporting verbal assault and 8% physical assault in a place of public accommodation”.
 As a site where gender norms are policed, bathrooms are the most common public accommodation where trans people and gender non-conforming people experience hate violence.
 People tend to believe that there is a connection between genitals and gender.
 Therefore, the gender segregation of bathrooms is based on genital configuration.
 Because of this "match" between genitals and gender, trans people often are labeled as "deceivers" and blamed for the violence.
 When a trans or androgynous person is questioned in the bathroom, the reaction is “not to reassess the arbitrary nature of segregating bathrooms by sex but to violently eject the trans or gender non-conforming person”.
 Using a public bathroom is no longer a simple matter for trans and gender non-conforming people.

 As of March 2017, 19 states (California, Nevada, Hawaii, New York, etc.), the District of Columbia and over 200 cities have enforced the anti-discrimination law toward transgender people allowing them to use any public restroom that corresponds to their gender.
 Also, most public accommodations changed their restroom signs where there are both genders and the text "Gender Neutral Restroom" or "Inclusive Restroom".
 This law was passed because of the March 2016 “Bathroom Bill” in North Carolina.
 The bill argued that banning people from using public restrooms of their choice due to the biological sex listed on their birth certificates (genitals vs. gender) was unreasonable, therefore, it launched transgender rights into the national spotlight.

+Researchers S. F. Hall and M. J. DeLaney in the Journal of Homosexuality indicate that in the United States, trans people often face in-group gender policing in LGBT spaces, including from other trans people, as “not trans enough”, in case they do not correspond to the settings of the gender binary.